 Amazon phishing emails imitate order alerts, Prime billing notices, delivery problems, account locks, refunds, product recalls, and gift card messages.
 The email may look polished, but the goal is simple: make you open a fake Amazon page, call a fake support number, or enter account and payment details.
+The safest response is to verify the alert inside Amazon, report the message, and secure the account only through the official app or website.

 amazon.com yourself, then check Orders, Messages, Prime, and Account settings.
 If the alert is not visible inside your Amazon account, treat the email as a scam.